Day 5 - Laugavegur: Hrafntinnusker to Hvanggil

 Interior shop and cafe Alftavatn Hut

-We’re safe inside now.
-No pictures of the approach: the rain is hammering on the roof.
-Our raingear and boots are in the wet room.
-I use the weather-sealed Olympus in drizzle, but not when it’s bucketing!
+Safe inside now.
+No pictures of the approach: the rain is hammering on the roof, raingear and boots are in the wet room.
+The weather-sealed Olympus is fine in drizzle, but not when it’s bucketing!

 Menu board lunch and dinner Alftavatn Hut